EDUCBA Logo

 • The arrays should not contain text or non-numeric values.
 Because then all such cells will be treated as 0’s.

-• If you have one array or have not provided the second array, then the function will return the sum of that single array.
+• If you have one array or have not provided the second array, the function will return the sum of that single array.

-• If the arguments in function are logical (True and False), they must be converted into numeric values (0, 1).
+• If the arguments in the function are logical (True and False), they must be converted into numeric values (0, 1).
 This can be done by adding — sign as shown in the above examples.

-• SUMPRODUCT Formula can even give results from a closed workbook in excel.
+• SUMPRODUCT Formula can even give results from a closed workbook in Excel.

 Recommended Articles